ESG-related Legislation and Administrative Arrangements

 This is the principal legislation to provide the framework for the establishment of a system of privately managed, employment-related mandatory provident fund (MPF) schemes to accrue MPF benefits for members of the workforce when they retire. -

-(in respect of Part IVB which prohibits the employment of illegal immigrants) - This link will open in a new windowOccupational Retirement Schemes Ordinance (Cap.
+(in respect of Part IVB which prohibits the employment of illegal immigrants) - Occupational Retirement Schemes Ordinance (Cap.
 426)

 Governance (G)